 What XFL bets can I make?

-How to bet on XFL in the US
+Where can I bet on XFL in the US?

 St. Louis Battlehawks